RemyFP/CLT_BaseModel_Docs/docs/flu_input_requirements.md

 ## `SimulationSettings`

+The field `timesteps_per_day` is the number of timesteps to take per day, which equals $1/(\Delta t)$, where $\Delta t$ is the discretization interval.
+The field `transition_type` determines the distribution used for transitions between compartments (see [page on transitions](math_transitions.md)).
+The field `start_real_date` is the real-world date in string format `"YYYY-MM-DD"` corresponding to the start of the simulation.

+See `SimulationSettings` docstring for other fields (those are not directly related to the mathematical formulation and only specify how simulation output is saved).

-> Updated 08/15/2025.
+> Updated 08/29/2025.
 Written by LP, edited by Susan Ptak.